pmuens/awesome-serverless/README.md

 - [Developing a Facebook chatbot with AWS Lambda and MongoDB Atlas](https://www.mongodb.com/blog/post/developing-a-facebook-chatbot-with-aws-lambda-and-mongodb-atlas) - Tutorial on how to develop a chatbot with MongoDB Atlas and AWS Lambda.
 - [Is serverless ready for the enterprise?](https://www.cloudtp.com/doppler/is-serverless-ready-for-the-enterprise/) - Post which discusses serverless in an enterprise context.
 - [Building Alexa skills with IBM Watson and OpenWhisk](http://heidloff.net/article/alexa-ibm-watson-openwhisk) - How to build an Alexa skill with OpenWhisk and IBM Watson.
+- [Subscription and payment with Stripe and Azure Functions](http://pjdecarlo.com/2017/06/super-cheap-subscription-and-payment-services-with-stripe-on-microsoft-azure-using-serverless-code-via-azure-functions-node-js.html) - How to use Azure Functions to setup a ridiculously cheap subscription and payment service with Stripe.

 ## Screencasts